Last Updated on June 15, 2021 by Creative Parenting

 Do you ever feel this way?

-And so the joy we felt with their presence, and the sadness of their departure, got our mental wheels turning.
+And so the joy we felt with their visit, and the sadness of their departure, got our mental wheels turning.

 You see, we go through life dreaming about the next big thing.